What Is PRK?

 Background media

-The PRK Surgery
+How is PRK Surgery Preformed?

 Before surgery, Dr. Liu will numb your eyes with special drops to ensure your comfort.
 She will then remove the outer layer of your cornea and reshape the tissue underneath using a laser.
 This reshaping process is what corrects your vision and enables your eye to focus correctly.
 To end the surgery, Dr. Liu will place a clear contact lens over your eye.